zsradu/ZeroGravitySumo/memory-bank/game-design-document.md

   * Boundary is clearly visible (e.g., a glowing edge).
 * Rules for the safe zone:
   * Players or bots outside the safe zone are eliminated.
-  * Elimination removes the ship from the round, but new players/bots can join immediately.
+  * Elimination removes the ship from the round, but new bots can join immediately.

   ### **Multiplayer and Lobby System**

-* **Dynamic Joining/Exiting**:
+* **Fake Multiplayer**:
-  * Players can join the game at any time, even in the middle of a round.
+  * Only one real player per lobby; all other ships are AI bots.
-  * Players can exit randomly (e.g., by closing the browser), reflecting natural user behavior.
+  * Bots simulate a multiplayer environment, maintaining 6-8 ships in the arena.
-* A lobby system supports multiple players in the same arena:
+  * No real-time communication with other players; all interactions are with bots.
-  * Real-time communication via a third-party service syncs player and bot positions.
+* **Dynamic Lobby**:
-  * AI bots fill in when there are fewer real players, maintaining a target of 6-8 ships in the arena.
+  * Bots join and leave randomly to keep the arena lively.

   ### **AI Bot Behavior**